 All in all, keep in mind that eating fat doesn’t make you fat–as long as you’re consuming healthy fats, they can actually boost weight loss potential.

-As opposed to what happens if you don’t eat enough fat on keto, let’s assess what can happen when not getting enough calories on keto.
+As opposed to the effects of insufficient fat intake on keto, let’s assess what can happen when not getting enough calories on keto.
 Primarily, you’ll notice your weight loss rate speeds up–as long as you’re in a healthy calorie deficit and not completely depleting yourself of calories and food.

 It’s vital yet difficult to find a healthy balance between keeping the right ratio of fat, protein, and carbs on keto, maintaining proper nutrition, and consuming enough calories–but not too much.